Sharp oracle inequalities and slope heuristic for specification probabilities estimation in discrete random fields: Simulation studies

-In this section we illustrate results obtained in previous sections using simulation experiments.
-All these simulation experiments can be reproduced by a set of MATLAB\textsuperscript{\textregistered} routines that can be downloaded from \href{http://www.princeton.edu/~dtakahas/publications/LT11routines.zip}{www.princeton.edu/$\sim$ dtakahas/publications/LT11routines.zip}. \\ Let $S=\{-1, 0, 1\}\times \{-1, 0, 1\}$ and $A = \{-1,1\}$.
-For all the simulations we consider an Ising model on $A^S$, with one-point conditional probability for all $x \in A^S$ given by
+In this section, we illustrate the results obtained in previous ones using simulation experiments.
+All the simulations were implemented by a set of MATLAB\textsuperscript{\textregistered} routines that can be downloaded from \href {http://www.princeton.edu/\textasciitilde dtakahas/publications/LT11routines.zip}{www.princeton.edu/\textasciitilde dtakahas/publications/LT11routines.zip}.